Goshen Township Historical Society

+Goshen was officially established in March of 1819, and formed from Miami Township.
+The first permanent settler was Jacob Myers.
 By the mid 1800's Goshen boasted several saw and grist mills, blacksmiths, a tannery, hotel, pottery shop, churches, various shops, post office, schools, funeral home, hat factory, cabinet maker, brick yard, and more than one distillery, but the area around the village remained largely agricultural.
-The Cincinnati & Marietta Railroad passed through town with a station at Hills (Hills Station) and the Columbus & Wooster Turnpike (later renamed State Route 28) was the main thoroughfare.
+The Cincinnati & Marietta Railroad passed through town with a station at Hills (Hills Station).
+The Columbus & Wooster Turnpike, later renamed State Route 28, was the main thoroughfare.

 Mail: P.O.
 Box 671

 Goshen Ohio 45122

 We want to hear from you.